 Cleavage / conflict management

-Interest groups and other civil society organizations play an important role in the formulation and implementation of various policies.
-Some interest groups are recognized as being of vital importance to the state, such as organizations representing employers, trade unions, farmers, crafts and trades, independent professions, and noncommercial sectors.
-These segments of society have a special status, and their participation in policymaking is institutionalized in the National Council, the upper house of the national parliament.
-Employers’ organizations and trade unions also play a special role in Slovenian society, which is reflected in their institutionalized cooperation with the government via the system of social partnership, the Economic and Social Council.
-Several e-tools have been established for the participation of the public in policymaking, but these online tools have rather limited impact, as the government is not obliged to consider the input it receives through these channels.
+Interest groups and other civil society organizations play an important role in formulating and implementing policies.
+Organizations representing employers, trade unions, farmers, crafts and trades, independent professions and noncommercial sectors are considered vital to the state, and their participation is institutionalized in the National Council, the upper house of the national parliament.
+Employers’ organizations and trade unions also engage in institutionalized cooperation with the government through the Economic and Social Council.

 Public consultation